SiaFoundation/siad/doc/api/index.html.md

 curl -A "Sia-Agent"  -u "":<apipassword> --data "id=gi5z8cf5NWbcvPBaBn0DFQ==" "localhost:9980/skynet/skykey"
 ```

-returns the base-64 encoded Skykey stored under that name, or with that ID.
+Returns the base-64 encoded skykey stored under that name, or with that ID.

 ### Path Parameters
 ### REQUIRED
 **name** | string
-name of the Skykey being queried
+name of the skykey being queried

 or

 **id** | string
-base-64 encoded ID of the Skykey being queried
+base-64 encoded ID of the skykey being queried

 ### JSON Response